This spooky slime recipe is perfect for Halloween! Stretch it, squish it, pull it or just pick the bugs out of it!

 Easy Slime Recipe for Halloween

-What you need to make slime
+What you need to make no borax slime

 Can you mix slime colours to make a new colour?
 Our yellow and blue slime made green slime!